-One factor that complicates this endeavor is that a wealth of different terms are used to refer to the respective representational distinctions: concrete vs. abstract (Reed, 2016; Snodgrass, 2006), symbolic vs. analog (Dehaene et al., 1998; Furman & Rubinsten, 2012), propositional vs. analog (Johnson-Laird, 1983; Zimmer, 2006), digital vs. analog (Dretske, 1981; Katz, 2008), perception-based vs. meaning-based (Anderson, 1995), descriptive vs. perceptual (Newen & Marchi, 2016), modality-specific vs. modality-unspecific (Vaina, 1984), modality-specific vs. supramodal (Binder & Desai, 2011; Kiefer & Pulvermüller, 2012), perspective-specific vs. perspective-flexible (Brunyé et al., 2008), to name just a few.
+One factor that complicates this endeavor is that a wealth of different terms are used to refer to the respective representational distinctions: concrete vs. abstract (Reed, 2016; Snodgrass, 2006), symbolic vs. analog (Dehaene et al., 1998; Furman & Rubinsten, 2012), propositional vs. analog (Johnson-Laird, 1983; Zimmer, 2006), digital vs. analog (Dretske, 1981; Katz, 2008), perception-based vs. meaningbased (Anderson, 1995), descriptive vs. perceptual (Newen & Marchi, 2016), modality-specific vs. modality-unspecific (Vaina, 1984), modality-specific vs. supramodal (Binder & Desai, 2011; Kiefer & Pulvermüller, 2012), perspectivespecific vs. perspective-flexible (Brunyé et al., 2008), LoTlike vs. non-LoT-like formats (Quilty-Dunn et al., 2022), to name just a few.
 One pair of terms that recently gained much attention in research on cognitive psychology is the opposition between modal and amodal representations (Anderson, 2009).
-In the following, we will base our considerations on these terms in the following way (see Figure 2).
+In the following, we will base our considerations on these terms in the following way (see Fig. 2).1

 Modal representations are fundamentally experiential in nature and are therefore rather concrete.
 The structure of these representations preserves structural aspects of how we experience the world: that is, mappings between the world on the one hand, and representations of it on the other, are isomorphic.
-Sensory representations in perception that rely on prothetic continua1 (e.g., intensity) or involve mental images are classical examples of modal representations.
+Sensory representations in perception that rely on prothetic continua2 (e.g., intensity) or involve mental images are classical examples of modal representations.
 As these examples suggest, modal representations can be relatively simple (e.g., representing one particular value of an attribute dimension) or highly complex (e.g., representing a rich image of a multi-faceted situation).
 Moreover, modal representations need not necessarily concern only one sensory modality, but may draw on several different modalities (for instance, by means of cue integration, e.g., Ernst & Banks, 2002).
-Information from various modalities may be associated in a modal representational component that combines information in an abstract, modality-unspecific way.
+Information from various modalities may be associated in a modal representation (e.g., the smell and the sound of a dog), but, importantly, in a modal representation, there is no representational component that combines information in an abstract, modality-unspecific way.
 Instead, modal representations either concern only one modality or encompass several modality-specific representations (for one idea of how the individual modality-specific representations can be bound together, see the convergence zone framework proposed by Damasio, 1989).
-Modal representations are often also considered to be holistic rather than compositional (but see Barsalou et al., 2003).
+Modal representations are often also considered holistic rather than compositional (but see Barsalou et al., 2003).